 There’s plenty of local walks and cycling and many attractions a short drive away, making your short break or holiday in Northumberland even better.

-The Farne Islands which are reached by boat from Seahouses.
+The islands are reached by boat from Seahouses.
 A famous bird sanctuary, also home to grey seals.
 Dolphins are also frequently spotted on the boat trip.

 Historic Alnwick with its castle and gardens and award-winning bookshop is a 25 minute drive (and has the closest large supermarket).
 Picturesque Rothbury has a lovely river walk with wonderful views of the Simonside Hills.
 Nearby Wooler is worth visiting for its independent shops and Doddington Dairy Milk Bar.